ferronweb/ferron-website/src/content/docs/modules.md

 You can extend Ferron with modules written in Rust.

-The following modules are built into Ferron:
+The following modules are built into Ferron and are enabled by default:

 - _cache_ (from Project Karpacz 0.4.0) - this module enables server response caching.
 - _cgi_ (from Project Karpacz 0.5.0) - this module enables the execution of CGI programs.